-To many, hake pie or fish pie in general may sound old-fashioned; maybe it's not fashionable.
-But that does not mean that it is not delicious and that it does not come wonderfully for any celebration such as the next Christmas feasts, because it is one of those dishes that you can prepare in advance and that is eaten cold.
-A convenience for whoever is in charge of preparing the agapes at home.
+Hake pie or fish pie in general may sound old to many; maybe it's not fashionable.
+But that does not mean that it is not tasty and that it does not come wonderfully for any celebration such as the upcoming Christmas feasts, because it is one of those dishes that you can prepare in advance and that is eaten cold.
+A comfort for those who are in charge of preparing the meals at home.

-Also, is it that we old people do not have the right to enjoy it too?
-I bet that in your house there are also old people who are not fond of pokés, pizzas and bowls of ramen… Give them a treat, what does it cost you, pardiez.
-You put a little quinoa on the cake and you have it updated… ahem.
+Also, don't we old people have the right to enjoy too?
+I bet something that in your house there are also old people who are not very fond of pokés, pizzas and bowls of ramen...
+Give them a treat, what does it cost you, pardiez.
+You put a little quinoa on the cake and you already have it updated… ahem.

-And then there is that if you prepare this cake in a nice ceramic Le Creuset terrine and decorate it properly, it is still an interesting and polished plate.
+And then there is that if you prepare this cake in a nice Le Creuset ceramic terrine and decorate it properly, it is still an interesting and luscious plate.
 Yes.
-You can assemble it with as much luxury or economy as you like: frozen hake comes out at a good price, it is not necessary to use skewered hake, and with the prawns, three quarters of the same.
-Add some vegetables to accompany and you've got it.
+You can assemble it with as much luxury or economy as you like: frozen hake comes out at a good price, it is not necessary to use skewered hake, and with prawns, three quarters of the same.
+Add some vegetables to accompany and you already have it.

-The formula is quite standard, one of the most widespread and common recipes for this type of cake and with guaranteed results, adapted to the size of the large Le Creuset terrine .
+The formula is quite standard, a very widespread and common recipe for this type of cake and with guaranteed results, adapted to the size of the large Le Creuset terrine .

-Le Creuset Ceramic Rectangular Terrine and De Buyer Cake Server
+Le Creuset rectangular ceramic terrine and De Buyer cake server

 Ingredients